This chapter was reviewed for currency and updated in April 2021 by Sapna Gangaputra, MD, MPH, and H. Nida Sen, MD, MHS.

 Diffuse Unilateral Subacute Neuroretinitis (DUSN)

 Pediatric posterior and panuveitis is a vast topic, caused my numerous infectious and noninfectious etiologic entities.
 Taking a careful patient and maternal history, performing a complete review of systems, and a conducting a dedicated physical examination are critical in gaining a full understanding of the eye disease.
-A directed laboratory and diagnostic work up is an important component when specific diseases should be ruled in or ruled out.
+A directed laboratory and diagnostic work up is an important component to refine the differential diagnosis.
 If the uveitis is thought to be idiopathic (undifferentiated), the ophthalmologist must remain alert to emerging systemic signs and symptoms, with frequent re-evaluation of his or her initial assumptions about the patient and the diagnosis.
 Additionally, uveitis that worsens with corticosteroid treatment may need to be reclassified as infectious or as a masquerade syndrome.
-A team approach with the pediatrician, infectious disease specialist and rheumatologist is often critical to the initial diagnosis and proper systemic or local treatment.
+A team approach with the pediatrician, infectious disease specialist and rheumatologist is often critical to the diagnosis and proper systemic or local treatment.
 Complications such as amblyopia, cataract, glaucoma, and retinal detachment should be swiftly identified and treated in order to minimize irreversible vision loss in this susceptible population.

 - Jabs DA, Nussenblatt RB, Rosenbaum JT; Standardizationof Uveitis Nomenclature (SUN) Working Group.
 Standardization of uveitis nomenclature for reporting clinical data.
 Results of the First International Workshop.
 Am J Ophthalmol 2005; 140(3):509-516.